 In October 2008, Deconstructing Dinner had the pleasure of spending time on Cortes Island, British Columbia with a group of young enthusiastic adults who had just spent 8 months learning the intricacies of growing food using organic and permaculture principles.
 Cortes Island is located in the Straight of Georgia and can be accessed by a series of ferries originating in Campbell River on Vancouver Island.
-For over 20 years Linnaea Farm has been offering an ecological garden programme that becomes the home to about a dozen students who learn from experienced growers before they too embark on their own paths of growing food and teaching others how to do the same.
+For over 20 years Linnaea Farm has been offering an ecological garden program that becomes the home to about a dozen students who learn from experienced growers before they too embark on their own paths of growing food and teaching others how to do the same.

-David Buckner, garden programme instructor, Linnaea Farm (Cortes Island, BC) - The Linnaea Ecological Gardening Programme was founded by and is under the direction of David Buckner.
+David Buckner, garden program instructor, Linnaea Farm (Cortes Island, BC) - The Linnaea Ecological Gardening Program was founded by and is under the direction of David Buckner.
 David has more than 25 years experience in organic gardening and appropriate technology, including over 20 years on Cortes Island.
 He has studied at the University of California at Santa Cruz, the College of the Redwoods and the Farallones Institute in California and at Aprovecho Institute in Oregon.
 David is currently on sabbatical in Vietnam seeking inspiration and new opportunities to learn and share his skills.

-Adam Schick, garden programme instructor, Linnaea Farm (Cortes Island, BC) - Theory and practical instruction is provided by Adam Schick.
+Adam Schick, garden program instructor, Linnaea Farm (Cortes Island, BC) - Theory and practical instruction is provided by Adam Schick.
 Adam has farmed and taught at Linnaea Farm for the last nine years and previously grew vegetables for market in the Pemberton area.
-A graduate of the Linnaea Ecological Gardening Programme, Adam shares his knowledge, skills and passion for locally-grown, organic produce with students in the garden and in the classroom.
+A graduate of the Linnaea Ecological Gardening Program, Adam shares his knowledge, skills and passion for locally-grown, organic produce with students in the garden and in the classroom.

 Sat, 21 November 2009